MRAlirad/foundry-defi-stablecoin/README.md

 }
 ```

-We can now start by writing the configuration for Sepolia, feel free to copy and paste the contract addresses I've compiled.
+We can now start by writing the configuration for Sepolia.

 ```solidity
 function getSepoliaEthConfig() public view returns (NetworkConfig memory sepoliaNetworkConfig) {